cherryamme/shellbook/README.md

 5. **Auto-format**: Fast format your shell script, just use right click and choose format.
 6. **Chunk Outline**: You can see your chunk outline in left panel, double click to check in.
 7. **Quick Command**: Execute shell commands directly within the VSCode interface, just click Shell Command in statusBar.
+8. **Independent Shell Execution**: Control whether code chunks run in independent subshells (using parentheses) or current shell (using braces) for better environment isolation.
-8. **Customization**: Customize Shell Book's settings and appearance to match your preferences and coding style.
+9. **Customization**: Customize Shell Book's settings and appearance to match your preferences and coding style.

 ## Installation